edward333-prog/DataPortfolio/README.md

 ## Visualizations

-These next two visualisations are part of our Earth Similarity Index (ESI)
+The next visualisation is part of our Earth Similarity Index (ESI)

 These radar charts visualize our innovative temperature-based approach to exoplanet habitability assessment.
 Unlike traditional distance-based calculations, our methodology evaluates planets based on actual physical properties that contribute to Earth-like conditions.